flhofer/docker_tutorial/#2_Compose/README.md

 ## Create a compose file

 One of the most straightforward uses of a composition is a web service.
-It needs a stable operating system, a web server, a database, and an interpreter for an eventual server-side language like PHP or python.
+It needs a stable operating system, a web server, a database, and an interpreter for an eventual server-side language like PHP or Python.
 A LAMP (Linux Apache MySql PHP) is such a combination.
 It was trendy for a long time and is still of wide use.
 The tutorial [HERE][2] shows how to create such a service using Docker and Docker Compose.